noflo/noflo/SPEC.md

 ## Tech stack

-- Standard JavaScript following the EcmaScript specification as supported in evergreen browsers and Node.js
+- Standard JavaScript following the EcmaScript specification as supported in evergreen browsers and Node.js.
+Limiting dependencies to WinterTC specification is preferred
 - JsDoc annotations are used to document all library functions and to define TypeScript type safety
 - TypeScript compiler is used to verify type safety and to extract type definitions to their own files
 - Testing is done using Node.js native test runner and assertion functionality
 - Linting and formatting is done using Biome (default settings)

 In NoFlo 1.x series:
-- Dataflow is implemented using Node.js EventEmitter
+- Dataflow and network lifecycle events are implemented using Node.js EventEmitter
 - Library is published as both CommonJS and ES Modules
 - Library methods support callback arguments and return Promises when this is not supplied
 - Component loading and registration is done inside the NoFlo library